-I encourage you to read the article for yourself and consider leaving a comment.
+I encourage you to read the article for yourself.
 Still, I will provide the particularly hurried among you with some of the highlights:

 - The number of Americans reporting no religious affiliation has doubled since 1990 and is now roughly at 16%.
 Still, only 2% of Americans identify themselves as atheists (and an additional 2% as agnostic).